 Students enrolled at the College may earn full credit for certain courses by achieving acceptable scores on the College Level Examination Program tests.
 With a few exceptions, adequate test scores will match and substitute for specific courses in the current catalog.
-CLEP Tests are computer based and individually administered by the Student Development Center staff.
-All test results are evaluated by the Registrar's Office.
+CLEP Tests are computer-based and individually administered by the Student Development Office staff.
 If credit is earned, the results are recorded by course, course number, and semester hours earned.
-Successful CLEP tests are credited toward graduation but do not carry grades or quality points.
+A grade of K is awarded for successful CLEP exams in which students earn the minimum score stated below.
 Students interested in learning more about CLEP should contact the Office of Student Development.
 Pre-registration and payment are required.
 Official College Board transcripts with the CLEP score(s) will be required for any CLEP credit to be awarded.